IceyFL/Aimmy/README.md

 I also decided to remove the mouse sensitivity and add 2 seperate ones that control the sensitivity on the X and Y axis seperately

-You can join my [Discord](https://discord.gg/MpSKK9epc7) and message me(presidentelmo) if you need any help.
+You can join my [Discord](https://discord.gg/MpSKK9epc7) and message me(hackacat) if you need any help.

 Make sure to compile as x64 Release